 As we moved through our rapid iterative prototyping process material testing and exploration ran in parallel to our electronic and technology development.

 The collaborative process behind this design led to a product that has no compromise to material fit or integrated technology.

 Through wireframing and digital prototyping, we designed an effortless digital interaction to ensure an optimised working day for professional couriers.
 Users simply accept a job on the app and then navigate intuitively and safely to their destinations using the haptic signals.

 Temporal haptic patterns were the fastest and most immediate for users to recognise and we distinguished each signal by testing various sequences, intensities and frequencies on various haptic motors.
 The primary navigational signals simulate rumble strips on roads to naturally direct users to upcoming turns, whereas incoming digital messages are shorter, sharper sequences, clearly differentiating navigation from notification.

 We envisaged the Vibris Pro as an API that can plug into any existing delivery service app.
 It encourages efficiency through a gamified, shared experience of navigation and users can personalise settings such as haptic intensity or haptic start distance.
 The visual design reflects the high-performance identity of the Vibris Pro glove, using the accent colour to guide users through a seamless flow.

-Design Partners has developed some robust processes that enable wearables embedded in fabric to be realised in mass production and this glove explores and demonstrates these very techniques.
+Design Partners has developed robust processes that enable electronics embedded in fabric to be realised in mass production and this glove explores and demonstrates these very techniques.